Our goal is to share information and products that are truly helpful to renters.

 Here are 10 ways to get the cheapest car insurance rates:

 1. Comparison shop for a better car insurance rate

 Many people tend to stay with the same auto insurance carrier for years.
+We get it—researching and switching can feel like a big ol’ pain.
 But the car insurance market is highly competitive and constantly changing.
-If you shop around a bit, you may find cheap car insurance at a different company.
+If you shop around a bit, you may find cheaper car insurance at a different company.
 Get at least three quotes.
 (Want a handy shortcut?
-Compare insurance companies online with us through Insurify.)
+Insurify does it for you.)

 2. Ask about driver discounts

 When you’re shopping for car insurance, ask for discounts.
-Here are some common discounts:
+Here are some of the most common discounts: